drawings & watercolour

 What subjects does Tricia Hood paint in watercolour?

-Yes, Tricia does take commissions but it is subject to negotiation.
+Tricia is happy to take commissions by negotiation.
 You can find out more about Commissions by clicking HERE.

 If you’d like to hear about any new work, including paintings for sale, please subscribe to the newsletter in the footer below.